 This four-credit course will cover the legal architecture of certain business enterprises (including partnerships, corporations, and limited liability companies), how business enterprises are financed, how control and managerial authority areallocated within a business enterprise, and the scope of the fiduciary duties owed to a business enterprise and its owners in routine and fundamental transactions.
-This course will also cover aspects of federal securities law affecting the governance of business enterprises, including anti- fraud rules and insider trading.
-Note: Business Enterprises will not be offered during the Spring 2023 semester.
+This course will also cover aspects of federal securities law affecting the governance of business enterprises, including anti-fraud rules and insider trading.
 Civil Law Property II